asbjoernkjar/MuPeXI_workflow/ReadMe.txt

 The samples are specified by csv file.
 It should have the following columns:
-Sample_ID --> Name of samples, will be used as output names VCF_file_name --> Name of the bam file for that sample.
+Sample_ID --> Name of samples, will be used as output names Vcf_file_name --> Name of the bam file for that sample.
-	PATH_VCFS + bam_file_name is used to access files
+	PATH_VCFS + Vcf_file_name is used to access files
-Race --> race of individual {Caucasian, Black, Asian, Unknown}
-	If there is no Race column Unknown is used by default

 NOTE --> the pipeline drops any row with a NA value in any col!!!

 ### HLA_CALLS ###

-CSV file with HLA calls in correct 4-digit format: (HLA-A03:01) The file should have 8 columns:
+TSV file with HLA calls in correct 4-digit format: (HLA-A03:01) The file should have 8 columns:
 Sample_ID --> Name of samples (same as in Sample_file)
 Caller --> Name of caller used --> config specifies which caller to use